Do you like fish? How about octopus, shrimps, and calamari? Have you already tried oysters?

 Most types of seafood are excellent for keto, as they’re very low in carbs.
 Here’s our selection:

-Salmon is an excellent choice for keto – it has no carbs, and Atlantic salmon contains between 6.2 to 13.4 g of fat per 100 g, depending on whether it’s wild or farmed (yes, farmed salmon is approximately 2 times fattier).
+Salmon is an excellent choice for keto – it has no carbs, and Atlantic salmon contains between 6.2 to 13.4 g of fat per 100 g, depending on whether it’s wild or farmed (yes, farmed salmon is fattier) (4).

-Additionally, it’s an excellent source of selenium, which is a potent antioxidant, helps prevent the decline of mental capacities, associated with age, and plays an important role in thyroid health.
+Additionally, it’s an excellent source of selenium, which is a potent antioxidant, helps prevent the decline of mental capacities associated with age, and plays an important role in thyroid health (7).

 On top of that, salmon contains lots of potassium (between 363 and 490 mg per 100 g) and magnesium, both of which are very important for keto, as well as B-complex vitamins.

-Because of its higher fat & protein content, salmon is quite filling, so use that to your advantage when dieting and planning your meals.
+Because of its higher fat and protein content, salmon is quite filling, so use that to your advantage when dieting and planning your meals.

 Of course, wild-caught salmon is better for you, as it has a much better omega 6 to omega 3 ratio and is higher in minerals, but can be quite pricey, depending on where you live.
 Research shows that wild salmon is also lower in toxins than farmed salmon, which are suggested to be a human carcinogen (10).
 If wild-caught salmon is not readily available to you, then look for organic, farmed raised salmon, which contains fewer toxins than regular farm raised.

-It’s very high in vitamin D, and is one of the few food sources of it – 100 g contain 360 IU of it, or 90% of the daily recommended value.
+It’s very high in vitamin D, and is one of the few food sources of it – 100 g contains 360 IU of it, or 90% of the daily recommended value.